An overview of dementia

 Dementia is a common condition which becomes more prevalent as we age.
 It is characterised by cognitive impairment and memory loss, and is a chronic, degenerative condition.
 That means that it tends to get worse over time.
 At least 55 million people worldwide are suffering from dementia, and an aging global population means that that number is only going to rise.
 Around 10% of over-60s in Singapore have a form of dementia, and that proportion rises with age.
 Alzheimer’s is the most common form of dementia worldwide, but vascular dementia follows a close second in Singapore.
 Dementia in Singapore seems to affect people from different ethnic backgrounds equally.

 Although common, dementia is often misunderstood and sometimes quite a taboo subject.
 Significant cognitive impairment makes communication difficult at times, so some people may naturally feel awkward or uncomfortable around people with dementia.
-This also means that there are many myths and misconceptions around dementia, and we at Homage are here to bust some of those myths.
+This also means that there are many myths and misconceptions about dementia, and we at Homage are here to bust some of those myths.

 Care Professionals That You Trust